decaobr/CoronaChartboostPlugin/docs/show.markdown

 #### Overview

-Shows a Chartboost static interstitial, video interstitial or More Apps screen.
+Shows a Chartboost static interstitial, video interstitial, rewarded video or More Apps screen.

-**Note:** Video interstitials are shown by passing `"interstitial"` to this function.
+**Note:** Non-rewarded video interstitials are shown by passing `"interstitial"` to this function.
 For video interstitials to show you must set up a Video campaign and assign it to your apps in your Chartboost dashboard.

 ## Syntax

 `````
-chartboost.show( adType, namedLocation )
+chartboost.show( adType, [namedLocation] )
 `````

-This function takes two arguments:
+This function can take two arguments:

 ##### adType - (required)

-*String.* The type of advertisement to show.
-Valid values are `"interstitial"` or  `"moreApps"`.
+*String.* One of the following values:
+`"interstitial"`
+`"rewardedVideo"`
+`"moreApps"`

 ##### namedLocation - (optional)

-*String.* The name of the cached advertisement location.
-See chartboost.cache() for more information.
+*String.* The name of the advertisement location.

+If no location is given, a default location will be used.
+For static interstitals, video interstitials and rewarded videos a location of `"Game Over"` is used.
+For More Apps a location of `"Home Screen"` is used.

+(Although you can specify any string you like, Chartboost recommends to use one of their predefined locations to help keep eCPM's as high as possible.
+See [chartboost.cache()](https://github.com/swipeware/CoronaChartboostPlugin/tree/modernized/docs/cache.markdown) for more info)

 #### Example